Our next stop on our Myanmar adventure was Kalaw, the small and sleepy mountaintop town enveloped in an intoxicating scent of pine and jasmine.

-After exploring the town and surrounds, we had a delicous dinner at Everest Nepali Food Center and then returned to our hotel to get an early night in preparation for our early departure to Inle the following day.
+After exploring the town and surrounds, we had a delicious dinner at Everest Nepali Food Center and then returned to our hotel to get an early night in preparation for our early departure to Inle the following day.

 A lot of people just use Kalaw as a rest stop before heading to Inle.
 Honestly, we really liked Kalaw and deem it worthy of a couple days for relaxation.
 It is a charming town in the mountains that should not be overlooked.

 We were up at 7am the following morning.
 We quickly ate our rate-inclusive breakfast, paid for our room and walked into town to get our ride to Inle.
 We had reserved seats through a tour company the evening before.
-But honestly, we had no idea of what the travel situation would be besides that it we would be travelling on a mini-bus.
+But honestly, we had no idea of what the travel situation would be besides that it we would be traveling on a mini-bus.
 Once we arrived, we saw the chariot that would haul us over the mountain.
-The mini-bus was old and nothing sepcial.
+The mini-bus was old and nothing special.
 For 3USD each, we really couldn’t complain.
 Bags were thrown on the roof with a tarp tied down over them to keep them dry and to prevent them from flying off.
-The taxi wasn’t too packed but we soon realised the driver was determined to pickup as many fares as he could along the way.
-We played a game of human tetris as he tried to squeeze as many people in as possible.
+The taxi wasn’t too packed but we soon realized the driver was determined to pickup as many fares as he could along the way.
+We played a game of human Tetris as he tried to squeeze as many people in as possible.